mysociety/fixmystreet/customising/integration.md

 <img src="/assets/img/fms_integration_1.png">

-If the body's server is already Open311 compliant, you can switch on the first stage of integration -- which puts the problem report directly into the body's back-end system instead of emailing it -- just by setting the send method (for the body, or for specific categories) to Open311.
+If the body's server is already <a href="{{site.baseurl }}glossary/#open311" class="glossary__link">Open311</a> compliant, you can switch on the first stage of integration -- which puts the problem report directly into the body's back-end system instead of emailing it -- just by setting the send method (for the body, or for specific categories) to Open311.